MarceloBeramendiCaballero/MarceloBeramendiCaballero/README.md

 <h1>Hi, I'm Marcelo!</h1>
-I'm interested in how artificial intelligence and machine learning can be used to study neuroscience and human cognition.
+I'm interested in using artificial intelligence and machine learning to study neuroscience and human cognition.
 Below is a list of the projects I have worked on.

 <h2> Projects:</h2>